mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

     <!-- send time optimization will be available later on -->

-7. Click **[!UICONTROL Review and activate]** to display a summary of the campaign.
+7. Click **[!UICONTROL Review to activate]** to display a summary of the campaign.
 Alerts display if any parameter is incorrect or missing.

     Check that your campaign is correctly configured, then click **[!UICONTROL Activate]** to launch it.